Practical Self Care for Anxious Days

 6. Practice Self-Compassion, Not Perfection

-Saying to yourself: “This is my anxiety talking—it’s not the whole me.”
+Saying to yourself: “This is my anxiety talking, not my whole identity.”

 Allowing rest without guilt.